Last Updated on

 Once your doctor establishes that pertussis is the cause of a dry cough, they will prescribe a course of antibiotics to your baby.
 In case your baby is less than 1-year-old, hospitalisation may be suggested to overcome any complication.
 Choking is a common complication that babies experience during a bout of whooping cough; therefore, proper medical supervision proves helpful under such circumstances.
 Your baby will be kept in a separate ward or in isolation as whooping cough is extremely contagious.
 Under conditions where your baby is unable to breathe, your doctor may administer corticosteroid medication.
 This medicine will reduce the risk of choking.
 The doctor may also make use of an oxygen mask to help your baby breathe better.
 Your baby’s symptoms, age, and condition will help your doctor decide the best-suited treatment.

 The first thing that may occur in your mind as soon as you see your baby suffering from any ailment is giving him some age-old effective home remedy.
 Here, we shall be discussing some easy and effective home remedies that will help your child battle a dry cough.
 It is recommended that you take a heads up from your doctor before administering any home remedy.
 Your doctor will help you understand what ingredients may work best for your baby.

 Following are some home remedial measures you can try for your baby.

 If your baby is under six months, you can make use of the following home remedies to ward off a dry cough:

 1. Mother’s Milk

-For a baby under six months of age, mothers milk is the best home remedy to treat a dry cough.
+For a baby under six months of age, mother’s milk is the best home remedy for dry cough.
 Keep feeding breast milk to your baby as and when required.
 Breast milk is rich in nutrients and provides antibodies to the baby to fight infections.

 2. Garlic and Carom Seeds